abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### nx, ny, nz

 - **Type**: Integer
 - **Description**: If set to a positive number, then the three variables specify the numbers of FFT grid points in x, y, z directions, respectively.
 If set to 0, the number will be calculated from ecutrho.

-Note: you must specify all three dimensions for this setting to be used.
+    Note: You must specify all three dimensions for this setting to be used.
 - **Default**: 0

-### nsx, nsy, nsz
+### ndx, ndy, ndz

 - **Type**: Integer
-- **Description**: If set to a positive number, then the three variables specify the numbers of FFT grid (for the smooth part of charge density in ultrasoft pseudopotential) points in x, y, z directions, respectively.
+- **Description**: If set to a positive number, then the three variables specify the numbers of FFT grid (for the dense part of charge density in ultrasoft pseudopotential) points in x, y, z directions, respectively.
 If set to 0, the number will be calculated from ecutwfc.

-Note: you must specify all three dimensions for this setting to be used.
+    Note: You must specify all three dimensions for this setting to be used.

+    Note: These parameters must be used combined with [nx,ny,nz](#nx-ny-nz).
+If [nx,ny,nz](#nx-ny-nz) are unset, ndx,ndy,ndz are used as [nx,ny,nz](#nx-ny-nz).
 - **Default**: 0

 ### pw_seed